YWCA Madison is dedicated to eliminating racism, empowering women and promoting peace, justice, freedom and dignity for all.

 Gery Paredes Vásquez

-Gery Paredes Vásquez (ella, tu, she, her) is a lifelong practitioner and collaborator for intersectional justice, healing and collective liberation.
+Gery Paredes Vásquez (ella, tu, she, her) is a dedicated, proactive, generative, and collaborative organizational leader.
+A lifelong practitioner with 20 years of experience developing and nurturing strategic collaborations for intersectional racial justice, collective healing, and liberation in the United States and globally.

-Gery’s connection to YWCA Madison goes back to 2012 when she first volunteered as a facilitator for the Racial Justice series, to then become a full time associate, later a Race and Gender Equity Coordinator and Manager before becoming the Director of this same department.
+She is YWCA Madison’s CEO after six years of directing the Race and Gender department.
+Gery’s connection to YWCA Madison goes back to 2012 when she first volunteered as a facilitator for the Racial Justice series.
+She later joined the organization as a Race and Gender Equity Coordinator and Manager before becoming the Director of this same department.
+Under her leadership, this department continued to grow a community of artists, advocates, organizers, educators, and practitioners as collaborators in co-creating offerings such as YWCA Madison’s annual Racial Justice Summit.

-Like many Latine people, Gery was born to families of mixed ethnicities and races due to colonization: Indigenous Quechua, Aymara and Guarani with Spanish.
-This reality shapes her personal journey of learning, unlearning and healing as well as continues to inspire her work for intersectional justice and collective liberation every day.
+Like many Latine people, Gery was born to families of mixed ethnicities and races due to colonization: Indigenous Quechua, Aymara, and Guarani with European Spanish.
+This reality shapes her personal journey of learning, unlearning, and healing as well as continues to inspire her work for intersectional justice and collective liberation every day.

-In the twenty years of her professional practice, Gery has collaborated with people, communities, and organizations from around the world.
-These experiences gave her the opportunity to co-create programs, build capacity and co-facilitate learning experiences that deliberately centered social justice with young and adult populations from a very broad range of race, ethnic, gender, socioeconomic and ideological identities in countries such as Argentina, Bolivia, Colombia, Costa Rica, Guatemala, Mexico, United States, Swaziland, Netherlands, Sweden, Spain and Italy.
+In the twenty years of her professional practice, Gery has collaborated with people, communities, and organizations worldwide.
+These experiences gave her the opportunity to co-create programs, build capacity, and co-facilitate learning experiences that deliberately centered social justice with young and adult populations from a vast range of race, ethnic, gender, socioeconomic, and ideological identities in countries such as Argentina, Bolivia, Colombia, Costa Rica, Guatemala, Mexico, United States, Swaziland, Netherlands, Sweden, Spain, and Italy.

 Gery Paredes Vasquez, Human Services, YWCA Madison